sumedhars/healthcare-management-project/README.md

 In Progress.

 TODO:
+* need to fix the patient form --> patient ID instead of object ID
 1. make forms for each service + make buttons on home page lead to each of their forms respectively
 2. connect the three collections based on patient id - need to set patient id differently
 3. data validation!!! - add database of doctors, make sure date/time valid,